 For cross-border payments: For cross-border payment processing, the approval step goes more smoothly when transactions are routed to the banks most likely to approve them—banks that are a good match geographically and that fit the currency and card type of the transaction.
 This type of “intelligent” routing helps increase approval rates by as much as 17%!

 4. Shopper results and confirmation.
-Once the issuing bank has made a decision, it informs the authorizing bank, that then informs the customer via the checkout page as well as you, the merchant.
+Once the issuing bank has made a decision, it informs the authorizing bank, that then informs the customer via the checkout page as well as you, the business.
 Then you can head on over and start the next phase…

 5. Order fulfillment.
 ‘Nuff said—you know what happens here.